 - Echolalia (that is, imitating the speech of another).

-- Echopraxia (that is, imitating the movements of another person).
+- Echopraxia (that is, mimicking the movements of another person).

 Other disorders (additional code 293.89 [F06.1] was used to indicate the presence of comorbid catatonia):